toronyx/balance-the-pencil/README.md

 ## The game itself

 The aim is to balance the pencil as long as possible.
-If the pencil falls, or goes of screen, you lose
+If the pencil falls, or goes of screen, you lose.

 The physics is two main things: rotation due to gravity, and rotation due to tip movement.
 There is also some light damping/ air resistance but it doesn't seem to have a major effect and probably doesn't need including if this project were made again.